 Both you and the subcontractor should sign the agreement before beginning work.
 If you have any issues while the subcontractor performs work, consult the agreement.
 Deal with issues according to the terms you agreed on.

 Have the 1099 subcontractor fill out Form W-9

 When you work with a 1099 subcontractor, you are not responsible for payroll tax withholding.
 The subcontractor handles the employee and employer portions of the payroll taxes.
 Have the worker fill out Form W-9 to show they will be handling all the payroll taxes.

 Form W-9 also asks for the subcontractor’s name and Taxpayer Identification Number (TIN).
 The TIN can be a Social Security number or an Employer Identification Number (EIN).

 Keep the completed Form W-9 on file.
-At the end of the year, use Form W-9 to complete IRS Form 1099-MISC for each subcontractor you paid.
-Form 1099-MISC shows the IRS the income the subcontractor received from your company.
+At the end of the year, use Form W-9 to complete Form 1099 for each subcontractor you paid.
+This shows the IRS the income the subcontractor received from your company.
 Also, file Form 1096 to show the total amount you paid to all your 1099 subcontractors.

 Be sure the Form W-9 is up to date each time you work with a subcontractor.
 Keep Form W-9 on file for at least three years.